Key points about colds

 • tiredness and headache.

-You usually start having cold symptoms 1–3 days after contact with a cold virus.
+You usually start having cold symptoms 1 to 3 days after contact with a cold virus.
 The cold can spread to others even before any symptoms appear.

 The best way to treat a cold is to rest and drink plenty of fluid, such as water.
 You can also gargle salt water, sip lemon drinks or inhale steam.
 However, there are potential risks associated with carrying around and breathing in steam from boiling water.
 It's better to sit in the bathroom (outside the shower) with the shower running hot water to create steam.
 Read more about steam inhalation and other ways to manage a blocked nose.

-You won’t need to see a doctor if you have a cold, unless you have the following symptoms:
+You won't need to see a healthcare provider if you have a cold, unless you have the following symptoms:

 • an earache that gets more painful